-- In To Kill A Mockingbird, Atticus Finch was a well-educated man who abhorred the opinions of his neighbours, but incompetent parodies or portrayals presume he is supposed to be this trope.
+- In To Kill a Mockingbird, Atticus Finch was a well-educated man who abhorred the opinions of his neighbors, but incompetent parodies or portrayals presume he is supposed to be this trope.

 - This was the entire premise of the series Matlock, and the source of most parodies of the trope.